Supply Chain Management Forecasting & Volatility | Case Study

 Learn More

-The results produced by right-sizing the stocking program to the demand-based forecasting were immediate.
+Positive results produced by right-sizing the stocking program to demand-based forecasting were immediate.

-The stocking level improved tremendously resulting in reduced material shortages, improved material flow from outside suppliers to contract manufacturing, reduced delivery time and an overall improved rate of on-time deliveries.
+Our client’s stocking level improved tremendously resulting in reduced material shortages.
+This change also improved material flow from outside suppliers to contract manufacturing, reduced delivery time and an overall improved rate of on-time deliveries.

-The improvement rate of on-time deliveries was a key driver to increased revenue performance.
-A properly-sized stocking program facilitates on-time shipments which in turn allows for recognition of revenue during the forecasted month.
-Good communication between the client and the contract manufacturer helps ensure that the monthly financial goals and impact associated with key components are factors in supply chain planning.
+The improvement rate of on-time deliveries was a key driver of increased revenue performance.
+A properly sized stocking program facilitates on-time shipments that allowed for recognition of revenue during the forecasted month.